Flexible flatfoot deformity

 Bony Procedures for Correction of the Flexible Pediatric Flatfoot Deformity

 Adult-acquired flatfoot deformity (AAFD) comprises a wide spectrum of ligament and tendon failure that may result in significant deformity and disability.
 Tendon dysfunction commonly leads to secondary damage of the .Flatfoot deformity (pes planus) is a fallen arch of the foot, in which most or all of the sole of a person's foot touches the ground when standing.
-Flatfeet are also referred to as the following: pes planus, posterior tibial tendon dysfunction, and ; fallen arches.
+Patients were excluded if they had either a history of a congenital cause of flatfoot deformity (including tarsal coalition, congenital vertical talus, or overcorrected .
 Flexible Pes Planovalgus, also known as Flexible Flatfoot, is a common idiopathic condition, caused by ligamentous laxity that presents with a decrease in the medial longitudinal arch, a valgus .04391-8 Corpus ID: 269096633; Return to sport after subtalar arthroeresis for flexible pediatric flatfoot: a systematic review of the literature .
 Previous studies have examined the kinematics, yielding inconsistent findings.
 If you have flat feet, also known as pes planus, you will have a very low arch or no arch at all, meaning one or both of the soles of your feet press flat on the ground.Topic

 Flexible flatfoot

-2020 Oct 15;12(10):6921-6930.Outcomes of Reconstruction of the Flexible Adult-acquired Flatfoot Deformity Orthop Clin North Am.
 When a child with flexible flatfoot stands, the arch of the foot .
 This lack of a properly developed arch .
 In Germany, about 8% (five million people) of patients with flatfoot symptoms get a foot orthoses prescription due to any indication.
 Each participant was randomly divided into two taping groups, namely, augmented low-dye .
+It is commonly associated with dysfunction in the posterior tibial tendon (PTT).

 Flexible Flatfeet

 Most children outgrow .Background: Symptomatic flexible flatfoot causes alterations in gait, but exactly how this condition affects the intersegmental motion of the foot during the gait cycle remains unclear.Osteotomies combined with soft tissue procedures is an effective strategy for flexible flatfoot deformity in children, as it results in favorable radiographic and functional outcomes.Some children have flexible flatfeet, often called flexible flatfoot, in which the arch is visible when the child is sitting or standing on tiptoes but disappears when the child stands.
-The customised implant was designed from the extracted geometry.
+Most children with flatfeet are asymptomatic and will never require treatment.
 2007 Jun;12 (2):251-71, vi.

 Adult Acquired Flatfoot Deformity : JAAOS